rjmacarthy/llamallamallama/README.md

 ### Frontend

-To start the frontend, run the following command:
+To start the frontend in development.mode, run the following command:

+`npm run dev`

 This will start the frontend server and make it available at http://localhost:5173.
 You can then open this URL in a web browser to access the chat interface.